 - Universal: Universal policies have flexible premiums, and you can increase or decrease your death benefit while the policy is active.
 Universal policies can grow over time as the company invests the cash value portion of your policy in its portfolio.
 Pacific Life has two types of universal policies: Versa-Flex Venture Universal Life (UL) and PL Promise Guaranteed Universal Life (GUL).

 - Indexed universal: Like regular universal policies, indexed universal policies have flexible premiums and death benefits.
 However, rather than investing the cash value portion of your policy in its portfolio, the company invests it into fixed index stocks and options.
-The cash value of this policy can go up or down, and there are caps on how much you can earn.
+The cash value of this policy can go up or down; however, there are caps on how much you can earn and guaranteed floors to financially protect you from market losses.
 Pacific Life offers up to seven different types of indexed universal policies.
 Due to the complexity of this product, it may be a good idea to contact the company directly if you have further questions.

 - Variable universal: Variable universal is similar to indexed universal, although the cash value of this policy is invested in the stock market and can be capped.
 Pacific Life offers three types of variable universal life insurance policies, and like indexed universal, it may be best to contact a life insurance professional for further guidance.

-Since Pacific Life offers so many types of life insurance with different coverage capacities and features, you might want to figure out how much life insurance you need by using a life insurance calculator.
+Since Pacific Life offers so many types of life insurance with different coverage capacities and features, you might want to figure out how much life insurance you need by using a life insurance calculator or consulting a licensed life insurance agent.

 Pacific Life insurance endorsements